-University: University of Oxford
+University: The University of Edinburgh

 ‘Capital markets’ is the term used for financial markets where debt or equity securities are traded.
 Capital markets lawyers work primarily with transactions involving the issue of debt or equity securities either to the public or to a group of investors.
 Capital markets practice is closely connected to derivatives and financial regulation.
 Capital markets lawyers conduct due diligence review on the issuer of the securities, draft the prospectus and other disclosure documents describing the issuer and its securities to the potential investors, negotiate agreements between the issuer and its advisers and navigate the transaction through regulatory hurdles.
 London’s pivotal position in the global debt and equity markets makes this a significant element of the City’s legal activity.

 Kristian Shearsby began his career as an early adopter of the US law firms that form a major feature of the City landscape, before making the move to leading UK firm Mills & Reeve.
 He trained at San Francisco-headquartered Morrison & Foerster, before spending nearly eight years at Covington & Burling, another US law firm, where he developed his corporate practice to focus on the tech and life sciences industries.
 This made a move to Mills & Reeve’s London office in early 2019 the natural next step.
 “Joining a firm with fantastic clients and offices in a number of strategic sector locations, including Cambridge which is a key UK hub for tech and life sciences companies, enables us to work closely with clients and spend significant time with them, while also having access to the investors and financial markets located in London,” he explains.